-This property gives the location of the Group Persistence file (described in 9.2, Creating ACL Groups, on page 123).
+This property gives the location of the Group Persistence file (described in "Creating ACL Groups").
 If this property is set, it will override the XML Group Persistence File property set in the Administration Manager.
 The system property security.XMLGroupPersistenceFile can be used to override the location set by this property.

-• qssupUsers
+• gssupUsers